Horse Breed: Don

 Country of origin: Russia

-Distinguishing features: The Don has a refined head with a straight or occasionally hooked nose, expressive eyes, a lean, straight neck with a prominent crest, large and muscular chest, long back, clean legs and tough hooves.
-Standing between 15.2 – 16.2 hands, it appears in most solid colours, with golden chestnut being the most common.
+Distinguishing features: The Don has a refined head, normally straight but occasionally dished thanks to the Arabian influence.
+The breed has expressive eyes, a lean, straight neck with a prominent crest, a large and muscular chest, long back, clean legs and tough hooves.
+Standing between 15.2 and 16.2 hands high, it appears in most solid colours, with golden chestnut being the most common.

 Modern day Don: Today the Don is treasured not only in Russia but across Europe.
 With its cavalry days at an end, the breed is now a highly prized endurance mount.
 Its stamina also makes it perfect for trekking, and it is excellent in harness, but the Don is most commonly used as a top class sport horse.